Levarix/aws-s3-backup-with-gpg-encryption/README.md

 # aws-s3-backup-with-gpg-encryption
 Script to archive and encrypt or unarchive and decrypt Github dirs and push them to S3 bucket.
-Script use tar to archive and GPG with Passphrase to encrypt
+The script uses tar to archive and GPG with Passphrase to encrypt

 Before using the script, export REPO_GPG_PASS, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, S3_BUCKET_NAME variables.